bismuthfoundation/Bismuth-FAQ/Hypernodes/HN_PreRelease_0-0-95.md

 - Several bugfixes, including a possible fix to stuck HN
 - added crontab to restart Hypernode should it close
-- added crontab to stop a frozen Hypernode
+- added crontab to stop a frozen Hypernode (which then auto-restarts)

 ### Automatic Update